|

 calculations on it.

-box.
-Select a tool in the list and choose Selected and you see
+select a tool in the list and choose

 you get the results also from the tools used as reference for the